‘Supernatural’ Fans Get Ready – Jared Padalecki Wants To Play Nightwing

 — Just Jared Padalecki (@Team_SamW) February 25, 2017

-Daniel Falconer of Screent Rant actually reached out to Jared Padalecki to ask the Supernatural star if he would ever want to step into the DC Extended Universe (DCEU).
+Daniel Falconer of Screen Rant actually reached out to Jared Padalecki to ask the Supernatural star if he would ever want to step into the DC Extended Universe (DCEU).
 Interestingly enough, the star responded back with a not-so-subtle response.

 @DanielJFalconer I’ve always wanted to…